Great to have you here, Rushlin Baugh, and the one and only Excellence in Broadcasting Network.

 Yes.

-There was a small window of time where she still could have saved face by saying, you know, I don't regret my question because it was you know the truth or or what is documented.
+There was a small window of time where she still could have saved faith by saying, you know, I don't regret my question because it was, you know, the truth or what is documented.

 He's a businessman.

-You know, I don't know how she could have done it, but I wish they hadn't have thrown the gauntlet down and said, we're standing behind Megan.
+You know, I don't know how she could have done it, but I wish they hadn't thrown the gauntlet down and said, we're standing behind negative.

-I just I need to remind you again be that we're talking about the August sixth debate.
+I think, let's not forget, folks, I just, I need to remind you again, we're talking about the August 6th debate.

-They were rumors that orders had been given from on high somewhere at the RNC.
+They were rumors that orders had been given from on high somewhere at the RNC, from the donor class, or what, take Trump out.

 Trump had heard those rumors.